AGDT2/VCDE-Guide/README.md

 ## Introduction

 In these trying times collaborative design is harder than ever.
 Not being able to see your peers face-to-face and to be unable to interact directly with each other is a burden on any design process.
-We try to elevate this burden by providing a virtual platform to collaborate in during your design process using a protocol for your team's workflow.
+We try to alleviate this burden by providing a virtual platform to collaborate in during your design process using a protocol for your team's workflow.
 You should use this workflow after a brainstorm session in your design process to make a concrete concept of the ideas brought forward from the brainstorm session.

 *This guide was written in English to accommodate international exchange students.*